-The semi-annual financial statements are prepared under going concern principles and according to the financial statements models for investment institutions as established by the legislator.
+The financial statements are prepared under going concern principles and according to the financial statements models for investment institutions as established by the legislator.
 The financial statements are prepared in accordance with Title 9 of Book 2 of the Dutch Civil Code and the Dutch Accounting Standards ("Richtlijnen voor de jaarverslaggeving").
 Wording may be used that deviates from these models to better reflect the contents of the specific items.
-The principles for the valuation of assets and liabilities and the determination of the result are unchanged compared to the 2022 financial statements.
+The same principles for the valuation of assets and liabilities and the determination of the result have been applied for the annual financial statements in the 2022 annual accounts.